eightfilms/io_uring-zig-examples/README.md

 There are [plenty](https://unixism.net/loti/what_is_io_uring.html), [plenty](https://blogs.oracle.com/linux/post/an-introduction-to-the-io-uring-asynchronous-io-framework) of [resources](https://www.youtube.com/watch?v=EAlHd6-7P0w) talking about io_uring and its benefits in technical detail and they all probably do a better job than I will, so I'll give the TL;DR:

-> io_uring makes processing async I/O go brrrr by batching reads/writes and therefore keeping syscalls to a minimum.
+> io_uring makes processing async I/O go brrrr by keeping syscalls to a minimum.
+This is done through batching reads/writes through ring buffers that are setup between the user space and the kernel space.

 ## Implementations